kvietcong/le-custom/GoodToKnow.md

 - `pacman -Rs $(pacman -Qtdq)` Removes all uneeded* dependencies. `pacman -Rs <package>` removes the package and it's uneeded dependencies
   - Be sure to check the list using just `pacman -Qtdq`
+  - `pacman -Qe` lists the packages that you have (usually) installed manually

 - Using the `alt` keys as a Window Manager's Mod keys is so much more ergonomic for me.
   You can use it on both sides and it strains a lot less than the Super (Windows) Key